Dan503/gulp-auto-imports/README.md

 		rollup({
 			// point to the entry file.
 			input: './source/js/main.js',
-			sourcemap: true,

 			// use cache for better performance
 			cache: cache,

+			// Note: these options are placed at the root level in older versions of Rollup
+			output: {
-			// Intended for use with browsers
+				// Output bundle is intended for use in browsers
+				// (iife = "Immediately Invoked Function Expression")
 				format: 'iife',

+				// Show source code when debugging in browser
+				sourcemap: true
+			}
 		})
 			.on('bundle', function (bundle) {
 				cache = bundle